Tristán Marof

-Tristán Marof (born Gustavo Adolfo Navarro in Sucre, Bolivia, 1898; died Santa Cruz de la Sierra, Bolivia, 1979) was a Bolivian diplomat, writer, essayist, and journalist.
+Tristán Marof (née Gustavo Adolfo Navarro; 1898, Sucre, Bolivia – 1979, Santa Cruz de la Sierra, Bolivia) was a Bolivian diplomat, writer, essayist, and journalist.
 He was Consul of Bolivia in Europe, where he was linked to the labor movement and Marxist-Leninist organizations.

 The Socialist Workers' Party of Bolivia was established on 1 January 1940, by Marof, then leader of the Confederation of Bolivian Workers (CSTB), after he was expelled from the Revolutionary Workers' Party in 1938.

 Early years

 Marof was born in Sucre into a modest family.
 At a young age he became interested in politics and social issues.
 At 17 he published the short-lived magazine Renacimiento Altoperuano (Renaissance Upper Peru).
 He later wrote for the newspaper El Hombre Libre (Freeman) and was positioned as an opponent of the Liberal Party (Bolivia) that dominated the Bolivian political spectrum of the early twentieth century.

 Republicanism

 From 1920 it became part of the heterogeneous Republican Party, following the line of Bautista Saavedra.
 That year a military coup deposed the liberal president José Gutiérrez Guerra and installed a junta under the leadership of Saavedra, who was later elected president.
 Marof's active participation during the revolt, including administration of the prison La Paz during the coup, earned him a nomination for the post of consul in Le Havre, France.